This page lists various works I have translated from Japanese to English.

 - “Witch of the Library” (図書館の魔女) by Daisuke Takada (高田大介) [First chapter]

-All of these are unofficial translations and I will not be able to provide the original Japanese text (though I own the books for all of them).
+All of the above are unofficial translations and I will not be able to provide the original Japanese text (though I own the books for all of them).
 I fully support these authors and recommend purchasing the original books if you are interested.

 - ”Sluggish Symbol, Inane Illusion” (緩慢な表象と虚ろな幻想) by Yuki Fujimira (藤村由紀): Table of Contents

-- “Memoirs of a Traveller” (ある旅人の手記) by Romo Mamiya (まみや ろも): Prologue
+- “Memoirs of a Traveller” (ある旅人の手記) by Romo Mamiya (まみや ろも): First few chapters

 If you have ideas or suggestions for things to translate please leave a comment on this post.
-If you would like me to translate more of any of the above works, please leave a comment on the respective post.
+If you would like me to translate more of any of the above works, please leave a comment on the respective post, and/or you can respond to this survey where I ask what I should focus my time on.